To provide child protection workers with an understanding of the practice requirements associated with a negotiated placement agreements (NPA).

 Child protection workers must obtain approval from the district director for the NPA via Assist.
 The NPA component must be completed by the child protection worker, accessed from the Intensive Family Support' screens.

 Details to be recorded include the expiry date of the NPA and whether there are any variations to the standard form.

 A child entering the CEO's care via an NPA must be recorded as being in a care arrangement.
 A care arrangement can include foster care, family care, our and community sector residential care, or an intensive, specialised care arrangement.
-Child protection workers can refer to Chapter 3.4: Planning.
+Child protection workers can refer to Chapter 3.4: Care planning.

 The SCPWPS should be involved in the process of identifying and securing an appropriate care arrangement.
 If a family member or significant other is considered the best option for a care arrangement for the child, that person must be assessed.
 In emergencies a child in the CEO’s care can be placed with a family or significant other carer under s.
 79(2)(b) of the Act, based on assessment of the care arrangement and approval by the assistant district director or district director.
-Refer to Chapter 3.4: Care arrangements with a family or significant other carer.
+Refer to Chapter 3.4: Family or significant other care.

 Child protection workers must be sensitive to the needs of the child and provide any supports necessary to assist them to manage the transition to care.
 Where possible, encourage the child’s parents, family members or significant persons to take the child to the carer's home.
 At the time the care arrangement commences, the carer should be given the Care Arrangement Referral (CAR) detailing the day to day needs of the child.

 If, after entering into an NPA, we have reasonable grounds to believe that the child is in need of protection, the NPA must be terminated immediately, with written notice of the termination sent to the parents, by the district director.